I have always believed that one of the building blocks to a viable and strong relationship is giving.

 The challenge is always if the two parties involved understands this, and also if they understand what giving is all about and what could be given.
 The world arroud us have shaped our view to approach important things like relationships in a selfish way, people go into relationships with list of expectations and what can I get mindset, rather than what can I give.

 It seems we are living in an era where the opposite gender thinks money is all that is to be given and received.
 The framework of relationships in our today world seems to be: ‘you give me money, I give s*x or a fraction of my time, or I’m giving you money because I want s*x from you’.
-Money and S*x seem to be the protagonist in the story of love in our today world.
+Money and S*x seem to be the protagonist in our today love story.

-Money is important we all know about that, I talked about giving monetary value to partners in relationships in this article I wrote (post link on the last paragraph), so I’m not going to discredit the amazing things money can do.
-Also s*x, that thing is good :), especially the with the right person, they are both good things, but both of them are not all that can be exchanged in the business of relationship between two loving hearts, there are other things we can give if we really want to give.
+Money is important we all know about that, I talked about giving monetary value to partners in relationships in a previous post I wrote, I’m not going to discredit the amazing things money can do.
+Also s*x, i believe it’s amazing :), with the right person and at the right time, but both of them are not all that can be exchanged in the business of romantic relationship between two hearts, body and soul, there are other things that can be given if we really want to give.

 Giving in relationships should always be 50/50, but there might be struggling days for your partner, during those days you may have to suck up the other part of the equation, that should be the case.
 But when you are always sucking up, it’s only a matter of time before you get filled up.
-If your partner will understand and wish to give, there’s always a way he or she can help drain all what you have sucked up.
+Understanding partners always makes it easier for you to drain all what you have sucked up.

 Now, lets fantasize, Imagine being in a relationship with a partner who cultivates the “What can I give” mindset, not someone who wants to give because of what he wishes to collect, but someone who wants to give because he wants to play the roll of a partner.